-Further, if the Company experiences a "change in control," as defined in the 2006 Plan, then (1) each named executive officer's option and RSU awards granted before November 2014 that are outstanding on the date that immediately precedes the change in control will immediately vest in full and, if applicable, become fully exercisable on that date, and (2) each named executive officer's option and RSU awards granted after November 2014 that are outstanding on the date that immediately precedes the change in control will (A) if such awards are not assumed or replaced by the successor company in the change in control, immediately vest in full and, if applicable, become fully exercisable on the date of the change in control, or (B) if such awards are assumed or replaced by the successor company in the change in control but the named executive officer's employment is terminated by the successor company without cause or by the named executive officer for good reason within 12 months following the change in control (based on the definitions of "cause" and "good reason" contained in his Employment Agreement), immediately vest in full and, if applicable, become fully exercisable on the date of such termination.
+Further, if the Company experiences a "change in control," as defined in the 2006 Plan, then (1) each named executive officer's option and RSU awards granted before November 2014 that are outstanding on the date that immediately precedes the change in control will immediately vest in full and, if applicable, become fully exercisable on that date, and (2) each named executive officer's option and RSU awards granted after November 2014 that are outstanding on the date that immediately precedes the change in control will (A) if such awards are not assumed or replaced by the successor company in the change in control will (A) if such awards are not assumed or replaced by the successor company in the change in control but the named executive officer's employment is terminated by the successor company without cause or by the named executive officer for good reason within 12 months following the change in control (based on the date of such termination.
 For purposes of the tables below, (i) no amounts are shown for the vesting of outstanding option awards because all unvested options as of December 31, 2016 had exercise prices that exceeded \$2.86 per share, which was the closing price of our common stock on December 30, 2016 and (ii) it is assumed that outstanding awards are assumed or replaced by the successor company in a change in control.